-The item Other external costs includes fees to the auditor, see the specification below.
+The item Other external costs includes fees to the auditor, see the specifica-

-Fees to auditor (SEK thousand) 2023 2022
+Fees to auditor (SEK thousand) 2024 2023

 Grant Thornton Sweden AB

-Audit work 192 667
+Audit assignment - 192

-Auditing activities in addition to audit assignment 5 199
+Auditing activities in addition to audit assignment - 5

-Tax advice - 28

 Öhrlings PricewaterhouseCoopers AB

-Audit work 588 -
+Audit assignment 759 588

+Auditing activities in addition to audit assignment 145 -

-Total 785 894
+Total 904 785

-"Audit assignment" refers to the statutory audit of the annual accounts and financial statements and of the management of the Board of Directors and the CEO, as well as audits and other reviews carried out in accordance with an agreement or contract.
+Audit assignment refers to the statutory audit of the annual accounts and financial statements and of the management of the Board of Directors and the CEO, as well as audits and other reviews carried out in accordance with an agreement or contract.
 This includes tasks to be carried out by the company's auditor along with advice or other assistance resulting from observations made during such an review or the performance of such other tasks.